-They reaction with Eosinophilia and Systemic Symptoms (DRESS) has been reported in patients taking NSAIDs such as ibuprofen and famotidine tablet.
+Drug Reaction with Eosinophila and Systemic Symptoms (DHESS) as been reported in patients taking NSAIDs such as ibuprofen and famotidine tablet.
 Some of these events have been fatal or life-threatening.
 DRESS typically, although not exclusively, presents with fever, rash, lymphadenopathy, and/or facial swelling.
-Other clinical manifestations may include hepatitis, nephritis, nematological abnormalities, myocarditis, or myositis.
-Sometimes symptoms of DRESS may resemble an acute viral infection Eosinophilia is often present.
-Because this disorder is variable in its presentation, other organ systems not noted here may be involved.
-It is important to note that early manifestations of hypersensitivity, such as fever or lymphadenopathy, may be present even though rash is not evident.
-If such signs or symptoms are present, discontinue ibuprofen and famotidine tablet and evaluate the patient immediately.
+Other clinical manifestations may include hepatitis, nepritis, hematological abnormalities, myocarditis, or myositis.
+Sometimes symptoms of DRESS may resemble an acute viral infection.
+Eosinophilia is often present.
+Because this disorder is variable in its presentation, other organ systems not noted here may be